Terms of Reference

 I. The Working Group normally will hold annually one face-to-face mid-year meeting in Paris.

 II.
 The Working Group will meet by teleconference two or more times each year.
-These teleconferences are open to representatives of the Programmes Department or other relevant Departments of the OIE.
+These teleconferences are open to representatives of the Programmes Department or other relevant Departments of WOAH.

 IV.
-The Working Group President will maintain additional regular communication with the OIE Prepardness and Resilience Department, and the OIE World Animal Health Information and Analysis Department as appropriate.
+The Working Group President will maintain additional regular communication with the WOAH Prepardness and Resilience Department, and the WOAH World Animal Health Information and Analysis Department as appropriate.

 V. The Working Group will revise its work plan annually.